acepor/acepor.github.io/_posts/2019-09-06-pandas-skiprows.md

 When you use `read_csv` to read a dataset withe dirty records, you will encounter an error like this:

+{% highlight python %}

-> ParserError: Error tokenizing data.
+ParserError: Error tokenizing data.
 C error: Expected 18 fields in line 2443440, saw 19

+{% endhighlight %}

 If you put this number as an input to `skiprows`, congratulations, you will get the same error again.

+{% highlight python %}

-> ParserError: Error tokenizing data.
+ParserError: Error tokenizing data.
 C error: Expected 18 fields in line 2443440, saw 19

+{% endhighlight %}

 Actully, `skiprows` is indexed from 0, so you need put the row number n-1 as the input: